phoenix-rtos/phoenix-rtos-doc/building/index.md

 ## Building using the native toolchain

-This is the method preferred when you plan to develop Phoenix-RTOS.
+This is the method preferred when you plan to develop Feniks-RTOS.

-Firstly, you need to install some tools required for compiling the toolchain and finally create a Phoenix-RTOS system image.
+Firstly, you need to install some tools required for compiling the toolchain and finally create a Feniks-RTOS system image.
 There is a list of commands you can use to get them: on both Ubuntu and macOS host operating systems.

   <details>